 There is imperfect knowledge in the market.
 People don’t know who is selling the good the cheapest or who has the best quality.
-Sometimes a higher priced product is preferred even though it is of inferior quality.
+Sometimes a higher-priced product is preferred even though it is of inferior quality.

-Monopolistic Competition: Short & Long Run Equilibrium
+Monopolistic Competition: Short & Long-Run Equilibrium

 The Monopolistic Competition graph is the same as the monopolies graph.
 The firm has the same short and long equilibrium and makes zero economic profits.
 Using the Profit Maximization Rule, MC = MR, we can find the quantity and draw a vertical line to the Demand curve, and thus find the corresponding price.
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.

-Any signs of supernormal profits would create an incentive for more firms to enter the market, and since there are no barriers to entry, companies will join to make supernormal profits.
+Any signs of supernormal profits would create an incentive for more firms to enter the market, and since there are low barriers to entry, companies will join to make supernormal profits.
 This process will continue until everyone makes normal or zero economic profits in the long run.
 Even though normal profits are break-even, it includes profits for the entrepreneur for taking on risk.